How to climb Hoverla on your own?

 Is it possible to arrive in the Carpathians, go to Hoverla and go home in one day?

 Yes, it's possible.
-To do this, you need to arrive in Ivano-Frankivsk early in the morning (at 5-6 am), take a taxi to Goverla (very expensive, because it’s not close), get on the route no later than 11 am, go down to Zaroslyak by 5 pm, jump into a taxi (agree in advance) and be in Ivano-Frankivsk around 8 pm.
+To do this, you need to arrive in Ivano-Frankivsk early in the morning (at 5-6 am), take a taxi to Hoverla (very expensive, because it’s not close), get on the route no later than 11 am, go down to Zarosliak by 5 pm, jump into a taxi (agree in advance) and be in Ivano-Frankivsk around 8 pm.
 The plan is intense and costly, but quite realistic.

 What's the best way to plan your trip?